raphaelsty/textokb/README.md

 >>> pipeline = pipeline.TextToKnowledge(key="jueidnxsctiurpwykpumtsntlschpx", types=types, device=device)

->>> text = """ Elon Musk is a business magnate, industrial designer, and engineer.
+>>> text = """Elon Musk is a business magnate, industrial designer, and engineer.
 He is the founder, ...
 CEO, CTO, and chief designer of SpaceX.
 He is also early investor, CEO, and product architect of ...
 Tesla, Inc. He is also the founder of The Boring Company and the co-founder of Neuralink.
 A ... centibillionaire, Musk became the richest person in the world in January 2021, with an estimated